CognizantQAHub/Cognizant-Intelligent-Test-Scripter-Chrome-Extension/README.md

 Install the extenstion from the below link
 [https://chrome.google.com/webstore/detail/cognizant-intelligent-tes/eghfogfdhadandcigjcccdfhlohcgljn](https://chrome.google.com/webstore/detail/cognizant-intelligent-tes/eghfogfdhadandcigjcccdfhlohcgljn)

-## Pull Requests
+## Development / Contribution

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting your pull requests.
+It also has details on how to setup your development environment.

 ## Code of Conduct